 What is contact dermatitis?

 Contact dermatitis is a skin rash.
-It develops when your skin touches something that irritates it or causes an allergic reaction.
+It develops when you touch something that irritates your skin or causes an allergic reaction.

 What causes contact dermatitis?

 The following items are common irritants or allergens that can cause contact dermatitis: